 Many franchise agreements provide that you must stock your business premises with their stock only and run the franchise business and no other business from your business premises.

-Sometimes this is not a problem, but in many cases, a Franchisee may wish to run more than one business from the same business premises.
+Sometimes this is not a problem but, in many cases, a Franchisee may wish to run more than one business from the same business premises.
 If that is the case, you need to make the Franchisor aware of this and obtain their consent to use your business premises for more than one purpose.

-If you are going to the trouble of entering into a franchise agreement to secure the benefit of the local customers of the brand, to enjoy the marketing expertise and reach of the brand and to learn the methods of a successful business, then you should consider requesting a clause in the franchise agreement that gives you territory rights.
+If you are going to the trouble of entering into a franchise agreement to secure the benefit of the local customers of the brand, to enjoy the marketing expertise and reach of the brand and to learn the methods of a successful business, you should consider requesting a clause in the franchise agreement that gives you territory rights.

 This clause gives you the exclusive right to operate a franchise for that brand within a certain area and helps ensure that you receive the maximum return that you can in the area in which you live and run your business.